Trojan War: Sources

-Both the Homeric epics and the Epic Cycle take origin from oral tradition.
+Both the Homeric epics and the Epic Cycle originated from oral tradition.
 Even after the composition of the Iliad, Odyssey, and the Cyclic Epics, the myths of the Trojan War were passed on orally in many genres of poetry and through non-poetic storytelling.
 Events and details of the story that are only found in later authors may have been passed on through oral tradition and could be as old as the Homeric poems.
 Visual art, such as vase painting, was another medium in which myths of the Trojan War circulated.